WillStevens/scrollreading/pipeline9/readme.md

   (This is only partly realized - the only part that runs fully in-memory is the simulated annealing step).

 This is a C++ makefile project.
 It is a low-dependency quick-build project. blosc2 and libtiff-dev are the only C++ dependencies.
 It typically takes a few seconds to compile and link.
+You will need at least 16Gb RAM to generate and process patches for a whole scroll (e.g. scroll 4).
+Larger scrolls probably need 32Gb.

 To download and run this pipeline, follow these steps: